 - Any time it would be misleading.
 The banner should be used to reduce confusion.
-Avoid using the banner on sites meant only for testing or experiments, or are otherwise not meant to be seen as an official website.
+Avoid using the banner on any site meant only for testing or otherwise not meant to be identified as an official government website.

-- Show the banner on every site page.
-Use the gov banner at the top of every page of a site.
-It can be confusioing or misleading if it appears on some site pages and no others.
+- Show the banner on every page.
+Use the banner at the top of every page of a site.
+It can be confusing or misleading if it appears on some pages and not others.

 - Avoid distraction.
-The banner appears on every page of your site.
-Choose background colors that fit with your site theme and avoid color combinations that draw excessive attention to the banner.
+The banner should appear on every page of your site.
+Choose background colors that fit with your site theme, and avoid color combinations that draw excessive attention to the banner.

 aria-labelto give the banner a useful name.
 Our default markup uses